Chicago Cougars: 1974–75 season

 The Cougars finished third in the Eastern Division and twelfth overall with 61 points.
 They were tenth overall in goals for with 261 and twelfth overall in goals against with 261.
 Larry Mavety finished tenth in the league again with 150 penalty minutes but was traded to Toronto after playing 57 games with Chicago.
 Following the season, the Cougars franchise folded after the player-owners were unable to attract more financing.
-(With the death of the Cougars, the WHA had departed all of the three biggest markets in the United States: the New York Golden Blades shifted to south Jersey early in the 1973-74 season, while the Los Angeles Sharks moved to Detroit in 1974.)
+With the death of the Cougars, the WHA had departed all of the three biggest markets in the United States: the New York Golden Blades (who had shifted to south Jersey early in the 1973-74 season) and the Los Angeles Sharks (who moved to Detroit in 1974).
 In the dispersal draft that followed, most of the players ended up with the expansion Denver Spurs, and the Spurs are sometimes considered as a continuation of the Cougars.

 The last active Chicago Cougars player in North American major professional hockey was Curt Brackenbury, who played 4 games with the Cougars in the 1973-74 season, and retired from the NHL after the 1982-83 NHL season.
 As well, Cougars draft pick Reggie Lemelin played in the NHL until the 1992-93 season, but never played in the WHA.

 Media

 The Cougars saw television on all three seasons on WSNS-TV.
 Brad Palmer was sole announcer the first season (of 7 away games), and was replaced by Red Rush afterwards (for 25 and 26 regular season away games, plus 4 away playoff games in 1974.)
-For the away games of the series vs Toronto Toros, the first two were on WFLD and the other two on WCIU.
+For the away games of the series vs Toronto Toros, the first two were on WFLD and the other two on WCIU due to coverage conflicts with the Chicago White Sox.

 Radio was strictly home matches only all three seasons.
-Howard Balson and Lorn Brown or Bud Kelly provided the announcing.
+Duane Dow (first season only), Howard Balson and Lorn Brown or Bud Kelly provided the announcing.
 WJJD-FM was the station for the first season, with a network of stations the other two: WTAQ, WWMM-FM, WGSB and WLNR-FM providing the broadcast.